London’s High Court has dismissed a Greek shipowner’s claim in a US$77m lawsuit against insurers of a vessel which was allegedly attacked by pirates.

 Iliopoulos and Suez Fortune Investments Ltd have sought US$77m from Talbot Underwriting Ltd and other insurers at Lloyd’s over damage to the oil tanker Brillante Virtuoso in 2011.

-The shipowner claimed that pirates boarded Brillante Virtuoso and detonated a bomb, causing fire that irreparably damaged the vessel, Bloomberg
+The shipowner claimed that pirates boarded Brillante Virtuoso and detonated a bomb, causing fire that irreparably damaged the vessel, Bloomberg reported.

 However, the underwriters have questioned whether the attack did take place as described by Iliopoulos.